-Strategy 1: Provide Consistent Messaging for CCC Students and Employees oraceby 21 Trovace consistent incombing for ede oracents and Employees Action Lead and Partners Timeline Measure 2.1.1 Targeted messaging (email and phone calls) to all non-graduated students from winter and spring 2022 to encourage enrollment in fall 2022 to complete their credential.
-Dustin Bare Spring/Summer 2022 Enrollment and Graduation Petitions 2.1.2 One-on-one academic and career planning to help new, returning Dustin Bare Ongoing Retention and current students start and stay 2.1.3 NEW on their path.
-Collaborate with College Relations and Marketing, College Navigators, and with support of Access and Recruitment Subcommittee to create a Student Technology Tools Support video, addressing the confusion that many new students feel with so many technology tools that do different things (student email, myClackamas portal, Navigate, Moodle, etc.) - overview of what each is used for, and who is Retention there to help.
-2.1.4 NEW Consistently incorporate career / advising about future / skills David Plotkin InSS Deans Summer 2022 INEVV acknowledgement into courses, both through advising visits and training for faculty.
-Chairs and directors through AY 2022-23
+Strategy 1: Provide Consistent Messaging for CCC Students and Employees

+June Strategy 1.
+Provide consistent incessaging for decistations and Employees Action Lead and Partners Timeline Measure 2.1.1 Targeted messaging (email and phone calls) to all non-graduated students from winter and spring 2022 to encourage enrollment in fall 2022 to complete their credential.
+Dustin Bare Spring/Summer 2022 Enrollment and Graduation Petitions 2.1.2 One-on-one academic and career planning to help new, returning Dustin Bare Ongoing Retention and current students start and stay on their path.
+2.1.3 NEW Collaborate with College Relations and Marketing, College Navigators, and with support of Access and Recruitment Subcommittee to create a Student Technology Tools Support video, addressing the confusion that many new students feel with so many technology tools that do different things (student email, myClackamas portal, Navigate, Moodle, etc.) - overview of what each is used for, and who is Retention 2.1.4 there to help.
+Consistently incorporate career / David Plotkin Summer 2022 NEW advising about future / skills acknowledgement into courses, both through advising visits and training for faculty.
+InSS Deans Chairs and directors through AY 2022-23

-Strategy Strategy 2: Provide shared knowledge opportunities for CCC students and employees Action Lead and Partners Timeline Measure 2.2.1 Provide current students with Jennifer Anderson FY 2021-22 and Retention registration reminders. ongoing
+Strategy 2: Provide shared knowledge opportunities for CCC students and employees Action Lead and Partners Timeline Measure 2.2.1 Provide current students with registration reminders.
+Jennifer Anderson FY 2021-22 and ongoing Retention